splitsec-labs/slip39-ts/README.md

       ✓ Test combination 1 3 4 5 6.
       ✓ Test combination 2 3 4 5 6.
     Test passhrase
-      ✓ should return valid mastersecret when user submits valid passphrse ✓ should NOT return valid mastersecret when user submits invalid passphrse ✓ should return valid mastersecret when user does not submit passphrse Test iteration exponent
+      ✓ should return valid mastersecret when user submits valid passphrase ✓ should NOT return valid mastersecret when user submits invalid passphrase ✓ should return valid mastersecret when user does not submit passphrase Test iteration exponent
       ✓ should return valid mastersecret when user apply valid iteration exponent (44ms) ✓ should throw an Error when user submits invalid iteration exponent